-With the Career Conversations Series, we create a positive image for Black girls to refer to, by having conversations with different business owners, entrepreneurs and creators.
+Career Conversations Series, creates a positive image for young girls to refer to, by having conversations with different business owners, entrepreneurs and creators.
 Michelle Pierre started her career in media, working for companies like Channel 4 and now is currently working at Google YouTube.

 The Future Edition is Out Now

 When did you decide you wanted to work in the media sector?

 When I was younger, I fell in love with advertising, mainly TV ads.
 I’ve always been interested in how brands could produce such imaginative and thought provoking creative to sell a product or influence an audience.
 I wanted to be a part of that world, being able to work with the likes of a large advertising agency or media owner partnering with global brands to help them promote a product and reach audiences in both a strategic and creative way.
 Including the psychology of advertising and how people had the power to influence others.
 I also wanted to be part of that industry so I could ensure that more people who looked like me were both on screen, in the ads, but also in boardrooms, deciding to ensure brands were communicating with consumers like myself authentically.

 Through forging my career in media, I came across the world of content solutions, an area of media which saddles between advertising and sales, editorial and programming.

 Content Solutions is a type of advertising.
 It’s a subtle way to sell and promote a company’s products to consumers that are already engaged with a piece of content or platform.
 Throughout my career, I’ve worked across most if a few media, including broadcast (TV and radio) print and digital.